javascript-programming/jaav-tm/node/README.md

  - The tendermint node is a binary shipped as npm package.
 It is called in `node\server.js`.
 This server is the client of the abci server.
  The tendermint node accepts broadcast messages on port 46657 from the Client-interface.
  The tendermint node is connected to other tendermint nodes on port 46656.
 The tendermint node is responsible for the consensus algorithm and transportation of blocks between the nodes.
  - The Client-interface/JSON-RPC is implemented in the `rpc` folder.
 JSON-RPC is implemented in `client.js`.
-In this case the RPC and Client are merged together where the `http.js` and 'websocket.js' is the the Client-interface.
+In this case the RPC and Client are merged together where `http.js` and `websocket.js` are the implementations of the Client-interface.
   It listens on port 3000 for incoming requests made from clients like browser applications.
 Unlike in the picture (connection Client-interface / Node app) there is no connection with the abci (Node app).
   The RPC accepts three kinds of clients: a console, clients who make requests through the http- and websocket endpoints.